-The are four more project specific responses, these are:
+When assessing project risks, opportunities may be identified, There are four specific responses to opportunities, these are:

 - Share An opportunity is shared with a partner or supplier to maximise the benefits through use of shared resource/technology etc. - Exploit A project could be adjusted to take advantage of a change in technology or a new market. - Enhance Action is taken to increase the likelihood of the opportunity occurring or the positive impact it could have. - Reject Here no action is taken and the chance to gain from the opportunity is rejected.
 Contingency plans may be put in place should the opportunity occur